 The virus has appeared in birds in 26 of the country's 33 provinces and killed at least 23 people in the last nine months.

 The government has vowed to provide health centers across the sprawling archipelago with Tamiflu one of the few drugs believed effective in treating bird flu.

-if you require an ICSI procedure, find out where you can undergo it In Cambodia, officials said Friday that poultry raised by the neighbor of a child who died from bird flu were infected by the deadly H5N1 strain.
+In Cambodia, officials said Friday that poultry raised by the neighbor of a child who died from bird flu were infected by the deadly H5N1 strain.